 Keep the patient at rest in a position of comfort, and provide reassurance

-Splint/support any injured extremity
+Splint/support injured extremities

 Emergency Medical Responder (EMR) & All License Levels Interventions